leonjunwei/htl-calendar/README.md

 #### Code
 The code is a standard flask webapp.
 We have a server.py file that acts as the skeleton of the website, some static resources like backgrounds and CSS files, and html templates that display the data to the user.

-Global variables (display_month and display_year) are used to keep track of the month and year to display - this has the unfortunate side effect of making one user's actions affect every other user's displayed calendar (since we only tested with one user, this was totally fine).

 Data is passed from HTML templates to python by HTML form inputs.
 Flask receives this as a dictionary request.form, and parses it to retrieve the relevant information.
 Data is passed back into HTML by way of Flask's render_template method.

 The events themselves are stored in a postgreSQL server provided by Heroku (hobby-dev level, 10000 rows available - if necessary, we could purchase a more expensive database plan).
 We use psycopg2 as a connector between the python code and the database.